Murder of Linda Goldstone: Controversy

 During the month when Hernando Williams was slated to be executed, it came to public attention that Williams was actually the former husband of Shirley Coleman, a politician who was participating in her re-election campaign as alderman of the 16th ward in Chicago.
-During Coleman's re-election campaign, one of her opponents reportedly commented that Coleman was responsible for Williams's rape and murder spree back in 1978, because she "may not have been giving the man what he needed at home".
+During Coleman's re-election campaign, one of her opponents reportedly commented that Coleman was responsible for Williams' rape and murder spree back in 1978, because she "may not have been giving the man what he needed at home".
 His comment sparked controversy and criticism from Cook County Democratic Women and several officials, who perceived it as casting the blame on Coleman for the crimes committed by her ex-husband.
 Eventually, the politician apologized but stated that he meant to say that Coleman should have provided more moral and emotional support to Williams and that his comment was taken out of context and wrongly perceived to have sexual connotations.
 Coleman was eventually re-elected as alderman sometime after the execution of her ex-husband.